rust-lang/rfcs/text/3537-msrv-resolver.md

 This will help seed the Index with more `package.rust-version` data for the resolver to work with.
 The downside is that the `package.rust-version` will likely be higher than it absolutely needs.
-However, considering our definition of "support" and that the user isn't bothering to set an MSRV themself, aggressively updating is likely fine in this case.
+However, considering our definition of "support" and that the user isn't bothering to set an MSRV themself, aggressively updating is likely fine in this case, especially since we'll let dependents override the build failure for MSRV-incompatible packages.

 Alternatively...